 You generally have one year from the date of your work injury to file a workers’ compensation claim.
 If you’re unable to work for more than seven days, you are entitled to begin receiving benefits.
 The first check should be mailed to you within 21 days from the first day you missed work.

-When you are able to return to work, it doesn’t necessarily mean that your benefits will stop.
-You might be forced to take on a less-demanding job because of your injuries.
-If this is the case, you will be eligible for reduced benefits for up to 350 weeks depending on the details.
+When you can return to work, it doesn’t necessarily mean that your benefits will stop.
+You might be forced to take on a less demanding job because of your injuries.
+If this is the case, you will be eligible for reduced benefits for up to 350 weeks, depending on the details.

-Talk to a Georgia Workers’ Compensation Lawyer for Free Today
+Talk to Our Georgia Workers’ Compensation Lawyer for Free

 Workers’ compensation is your likely right as a regular employee in Georgia.
 That includes part-time, full-time, and seasonal employees.
-Make sure you are getting the full benefits you deserve after a work injury by contacting John Foy & Associates today at (404) 400-4000.
-We’ll start with a FREE consultation to discuss the details of your case and how we can help.
-Call (404) 400-4000 or contact us online to get started now.
+Make sure you are getting the full benefits you deserve after a work injury by contacting John Foy & Associates today.
+We’ll start with a free consultation to discuss the details of your case and how we can help.